 51 Northgate Drive

 Waxahachie, TX 75165

-Schools have new requirements for ensuring students are achieving learning targets.
-Accomplishing this task may impact staffing, master scheduling, and increased use of tutors in schools.
+Schools have requirements for ensuring students achieve learning targets.
+Accomplishing this task may impact staffing, scheduling, and increased use of tutors in schools.
 Accelerated instruction was addressed by the 87th Regular Session of the Texas Legislature House Bill 4545.
 Texas law requires all students who do not achieve approaches or higher on the STAAR in grades 3-8 or EOC assessments to be provided accelerated instruction.
 HB 4545's requirements were recently updated with the passage of House Bill 1416 in the 88th legislature, providing that qualifying students must be:

 Advanced Placement Exams

 College Entrance Exams: ACT, SAT, PSAT, and PreACT